UCL-ARC/Mutein/MuteinGUI/readme.md

 The MuteinGI is in the Mutein github in the MuteinGUI directory.
 It is compeltely standalone from the rest of Mutein.

+## INSTALLING MuteinGUI
+Initially, simply run the muteingui.py from the directory from github.
+Note that it doesn;t work from WSL as WSL has no windows frame interface (unless you are on Windows 11).

 It is a pure client, accessing the servers using ssh calls.
 Via ssh calls it submits qsub or python scripts.

 All actions done by the GUI can also be done in the standard bioinformatics way of ssh-ing onto the server and running the approriate scripts.
 Full documentation is given for this here (in this currently doesn't exist document).